oxycon/ProjectApollo/firmware/Prototype_v4/ESP32_Apollo_V4/readme.txt

-cycle-duration <cycle> [miliseconds]   Set or get the duration of a cycle cycle-valves <cycle> [valves]          Set or get cycle valve state bit-map cycle-valve-mask <mask>                Set or get bit-masks of which valves should switch during cycles oxygen                                 Get reults of last oxygen sensor measurements pressure                               Get reults of last pressure sensor measurements humidity                               Get reults of last humidity sensor measurements temperature                            Get reults of last temperature sensor measurements color                                  Get reults of last color sensor measurements adr-ambient [address]                  Set or get the address of the ambient humidity, temperture, pressure sensor adr-intake [address]                   Set or get the address of the intake humidity, temperture sensor adr-desiccant [address]                Set or get the address of the desiccant humidity, temperture sensor
+cycle-duration <cycle> [miliseconds]   Set or get the duration of a cycle cycle-valves <cycle> [valves]          Set or get cycle valve state bit-map cycle-valve-mask <mask>                Set or get bit-masks of which valves should switch during cycles oxygen                                 Get results of last oxygen sensor measurements pressure                               Get results of last pressure sensor measurements humidity                               Get results of last humidity sensor measurements temperature                            Get results of last temperature sensor measurements color                                  Get results of last color sensor measurements errors                                 Get error log adr-ambient [address]                  Set or get the address of the ambient humidity, temperture, pressure sensor adr-intake [address]                   Set or get the address of the intake humidity, temperture sensor adr-desiccant [address]                Set or get the address of the desiccant humidity, temperture sensor